tzurp/pytest_performancetotal/README.md

 ## Getting the results

-A new directory named `performance_results` is created inside your project's root folder.
+A new directory named `performance_results` is created inside your project's root folder (unless you use a custom directory name).
 Once all the tests are completed, two files are created inside the performance-results directory: `results.json` and `results.csv`.
 The analyzed data includes average time, standard error of mean (SEM), number of samples, minimum value, maximum value, earliest time, and latest time.
 The results table is also printed to the terminal log.

 ## Support